Category: Email / Inbox tools

 Gmail

-HEY fails first because using the inbox requires paying a recurring subscription instead of creating a free account immediately.
+HEY fails first because it requires paying a recurring subscription before creating a free account immediately before using the inbox.

 Verdict